supreethr23/microsoft_repo/Hands-on-Lab/module-6.md

 In this hands-on lab, you have deployed a web app to Azure and update its App Service configuration.

 ### You have successfully completed the lab
-Now, click on **Next** from the lower right corner to move to the next page.